-For thousands of years our people occupied a vast area, stretching far across a great territory known as the Great Basin, there was no division and people were free to travel from village to village trading with each other and sharing what they had.
+For thousands of years our people have occupied a vast area, stretching far across a great territory known as the Great Basin, there was no division and people were free to travel from village to village trading with each other and sharing what they had.
 Each village or family clan had their own headman, spiritual leader, and warriors.
 Several clans or family groups would band together for hunting or exploring as they chose and all were content with this way of life.

 Historically we Timpanogos Indians were what is known as hunter gatherers.
 The men spent their time hunting meat and insuring the safety of the people.
 The woman and children gathered nuts seeds and roots and made clothing out of hides, furs, and the soft lining of the sage brush.
 Our people are written by some as "sun worshippers" as we gathered early and rejoiced with song as the first morning light appeared.
 This was not a worship of the sun but a reverence of the new day giving thanks to the Creator above for he had blessed us once again with the morning light.

 The year was 1776 when the "big hats" entered the village.
 Fathers Dominguez and Escalante, were welcomed in and fed, places prepared for them to stay while the runners were sent to bring our leader Turunianchi to meet with them.
 Turunianchi was at a camp north of us meeting with the other headman of the large Nation which is known today as the Shoshone.
 He came at the morning light to speak with the "big hats", they smoked, they talked, the "big hats" spoke of their god, and, when they left, as is our custom he sent them with a gift.
-A painted deer hide depicting the headmen of the Tribe, there were crosses painted on each to indicate we too believed in a higher power.
+A painted deer hide depicting the headmen of the Nation, there were crosses painted on each to indicate we too believed in a higher power.

 We, as they, were people of prayer.
 It would be many years before we would once again be visited by a people wanting to share the concept of a higher power.
 We had met many people calling themselves trappers and traders, with them we would always barter, something our people knew as we had bartered and traded with each other as far back as can be spoken.
 These men came and went.
 Only a few would choose to stay and be part of the people.
 Our lives were untouched, the harmony and balance of being one with the earth remained intact.